 The principal activity of Elephant Oil Corp is the exploration and evaluation of hydrocarbon assets in West Africa.

-Elephant Oil Corp intends to apply for admission on NASDAQ, a USA trading market during 2022.
+Elephant Oil Corp has applied for admission on NASDAQ, a USA trading market during 2023.

-The value of the Elephant Oil Corp shares in the share-swap agreement was US\$2.25, and on this basis the Company has revalued its holding to £93,043.
+The value of the unquoted Elephant Oil Corp shares are deemed to be US\$2.25 per share and, on this basis, the Company has valued its holding at £93,043 (2021: £93,043).